ffirg/openshift/README.md

 Based on the most excellent working demos done by Veer -> https://github.com/VeerMuchandi

 ### Setup
-Using demobuilder all-in-one image as your base, open up the console and fire up the Firefox browser and a Terminal.
+Using demobuilder all-in-one image as your base (https://github.com/RedHatEMEA/demobuilder), open up the console and fire up the Firefox browser and a Terminal.

 ### What They Demo